foshlabs/DialogSemiconductorWrapper/README.md

 # FoshWrapper for Dialog DA14583 IoT module
-Fosh Wrapper is dedicated for easy work with DialogSemiconductor bluetooth module.
+Fosh Wrapper is dedicated for easy work with DialogSemiconductor IoT bluetooth module.
 Wraper is tested on Ubuntu 16.04 and Python 3.

 Wrappers features: